python/cpython/Doc/library/time.rst

 .. function:: monotonic()

-   Monotonic clock.
+   Monotonic non-decreasing clock.
+The clock is not related to the system clock and cannot go backward.
 The reference point of the returned value is undefined so only the difference of consecutive calls is valid.

    .. versionadded:: 3.3